 The Master observes the colors of the world, its sounds, flavor, and thoughts.
 Since they are all reflections of the mind and her realization is precise and indisputable, she is never fooled.

-She watches things as they come and goes.
+She watches things as they come and go.

 The nature of things is to come and go, with or without her permission.